amyylin1/kickstarter-analysis/README.md

 ## 1. Overview of Project:  Explain the purpose of this analysis.

-### The purpose of this analysis is to determine what factors contribute to a successful fundraising campaign.
+The purpose of this analysis is to determine what factors contribute to a successful fundraising campaign.

 ## 2. Analysis and Challenges: explain how you performed your analysis using images and links to code, as well as any challenges you encountered and how you overcame them.

 ### Analysis of Outcomes Based on Launch Date:

     year = YEAR(the cell for "Date Created Conversion")

     PivotTable Fields set up:
     1. Filters:  "Category" (set to "theater" later), "Years"
     2. Columns:  "outcomes" (sort the outcomes of "sucessful" in descending order)
     3. Rows:  "Date Created Conversion"
     4. Value:  Count of outcomes

   See the screenshot below:

 ![screenshot](https://github.com/amyylin1/kickstarter-analysis/blob/2ec93594c0622602681a61bfe3f23841429ecddb/test.png)

 ### Analysis of Outcomes Based on Goals:

     COUNTIFS syntax:
     COUNTIFS(criteria_range 1, criteria, [criteria_range2, criteria2]...)
     e.g., =COUNTIFS(kickstarter!$F:$F,"successful",kickstarter!$D:$D,"<1000", kickstarter!$R:$R, "plays")
    Note: make sure to change the criteria of "kicstarter!$F:$F" and the goal accordingly for each cell

     SUM syntax: SUM(A2:A10)
      e.g., = SUM(B2:D2)

-   % successful, failed, and canceled project: formula = Number Successful (Failed or Canceled) / Total Project
+    Percentage successful, failed, and canceled project:
+    formula = Number Successful (Failed or Canceled) / Total Project

 ### Challenges and Difficulties Encountered:

    1. Get familiar with the relevant function of excels
-   2. Understand rows vs. columns variables in the pivot table.
+   2. Understand rows and columns variables in the pivot table.
 How will the table look like if rows and columns are   switched?
+It helps to manipulate the data and see whether the outcome addresses your question.

 ## 3. Results:  Answer the following questions in complete and coherent sentences.